CopperEgg/apidocs/revealmetrics/dashboards.md

 ####Optional parameters:
 None.

-CURL Command:
+####CURL Command, and variations:
 {% highlight sh %}
-curl -u APIKEY:U https://api.copperegg.com/v2/revealmetrics/dashboards.json
+curl -u <APIKEY>:U https://api.copperegg.com/v2/revealmetrics/dashboards.json
 {% endhighlight %}

-CURL Response:
+####CURL Response:

-Response is a JSON array of Dashboard hashes.
+Response is a JSON-encoded array of Dashboard Hashes.
 In this example, there is one dashboard defined, which displays 4 widgets.
 {% highlight sh %}
 [
   {